fossas/fossa-cli/docs/features/vendored-dependencies.md

 | `**/src/*.rb` | All .rb files directly in any directory named `src` | `src/runit.rb`, `src/runit_external.rb`                                                         |
 | `**/*.rb`     | All .rb files                                       | `foo.rb`, `src/runit.rb`, `src/runit_external.rb`,  `src/subdir/again.rb`, `test/runit_test.rb` |
 | `**/src/**`   | All files under the src directory                   | `src/subdir/again.rb`                                                                           |

-> Note: Some implementations of globstar treat it as "zero or more directories".
-Since different implementations differ in their globstar functionality, we have decided to treat globstars as matching "one or more directories".
-We did this as it is simpler to include the additional glob for the base directory case when desired than to exclude the base directory case when it is not desired.

 - To filter out all files with a given extension, add an entry like `**/*.extension` to the `exclude` object.
 E.g. `**/*.ts`.